Progress report for GNE21-261

 2.1 Environmental Sampling

-Environmental samples will be aseptically collected as swabs of different surfaces around the maternity pen, group calf housing, and milkhouse.
-According to the protocol in Goodman et al.,3 these swabs will be placed in a sterile Whirl-pak bag with ~5 mL of sterile evaporated skim milk and stored on ice or cold packs for transport to maintain bacteria viability.
+Environmental samples were aseptically collected as gauze swabs of different surfaces around the maternity pen, group calf housing, and milkhouse.
+According to the protocol in Goodman et al.,3 these swabs were placed in a sterile Whirl-pak bag with ~5 mL of sterile evaporated skim milk and stored on ice or cold packs for transport to maintain bacteria viability.

 2.2 Confirmatory Subculturing and Characterization

-Using the improved protocol for Salmonella spp. detection by Goodman et al.,3 45 mL of RVS broth will be added to the Whirl-pak bags (2.1) and incubated for 20-24 hours at 40-44°C. As outlined, subculturing will be performed on all samples by plating onto xylose-lysine-deoxycholate (XLD) agar plates and incubated overnight at 33-37°C.11 These isolates will be sequenced in collaboration with FDA GenomeTrakr and analyzed for elements of relatedness and antimicrobial resistance.
+Using the improved protocol for Salmonella spp. detection by Goodman et al.,3 45 mL of RVS broth was added to the Whirl-pak bags (2.1) and incubated for 20-24 hours at 40-44°C. As outlined, subculturing was performed on all samples by plating onto xylose-lysine-deoxycholate (XLD) agar plates and incubated overnight at 33-37°C. Uniform black colonies were then selected for confirmatory molecular identification.

 2.3 Molecular Diagnostics